fongc123/notes/Kubernetes/Cluster Maintenance.md

 etcdctl snapshot restore <FILENAME>.db --data-dir /var/lib/etcd-from-backup
 ```

 A new data directory is provided to avoid confusion.

 When starting the ETCD cluster service again, the data directory is modified to the new path with the `--data-dir` option.

+If the ETCD cluster is run as a pod, as the control plane components are static pods, the path is changed by editing the YAML file in the static pod directory (*see [[Pod]]*).

 Lastly, the relevant services are restarted.

 ```bash
 systemctl daemon-reload